Justin Langseth

 Keep Reading

-3 cortex Codes Running in Parallel?
+3 Cortex Codes Running in Parallel?

 20 Years at Goldman Taught Me How to Manage People.
 Turns Out, Managing AI Agents Isn't That Different.